Silicone Compression Molding Complete Guide

 In summary: Silicone molds well between 160°C and 232°C. Too cold, it won’t fill the mold; too hot, it burns.
 The right temperature varies with the silicone type, use, and desired product quality.

-Silicone Compression Molding Pressure Application.
+Silicone Compression Molding Pressure Application

-In our case: Plasticity in the context of silicone materials refers to the material’s ability to deform under pressure.
+In our example case: Plasticity in the context of silicone materials refers to the material’s ability to deform under pressure.

 Therefore when considering a silicone material with a plasticity of 160 for compression molding.
 The amount of pressure applied is critical.
 Ensuring that the material flows and the final product meets the specifications.

-Key Considerations for Pressure Application:
+Key Considerations for Pressure Application

-Mold Design and Complexity:
+Mold Design and Complexity

 The specific design of the mold, including its complexity, size, and the fineness of details, will impact how much pressure is needed.
 It’s important to use enough pressure for stiffer materials to fill the mold without causing damage or excess material.
+Keep in mind: Molds can be prone to breaking, and excessive pressure can lead to costly repairs.

-Part Thickness and Geometry:
+Part Thickness and Geometry

 Thicker parts need extra pressure to fill before the silicone starts to harden.
 Yet, too much pressure on thinner or delicate parts can cause material distortion.
 The overall geometry of the part will guide the necessary adjustments in pressure.

-Impact of Pressure Variation:
+Impact of Pressure Variation

-Too Low Pressure.
+Too Low Pressure

 Silicone doesn’t fill the mold, leaving parts incomplete.
 Stiffer silicone worsens it, missing fine details and shaping wrong.

-Image of an incomplete silicone keyboard product with missing details and sections, indicating insufficient pressure during the molding processIncomplete Silicone Keyboard due to Low Pressure in Molding
+Image of an incomplete silicone keyboard product with missing details and sections, indicating insufficient pressure during the molding process.

-Too High Pressure.
+Too High Pressure

 Silicone squeezes out, creating flash.
 Needs trimming, affects precision.
 Stresses the mold, causing wear or damage.